andytudhope/thebluebook/source/fugue-ii/index.md

 “Books are proof that humanity is capable of magic”, Carl Sagan tells us, and yet if you are bound to thinking of books as just a bunch of pages stuck together this may sound profound, but not ring true with experience.
 While I love the smell and feel of physical books and am convinced by Sagan either way, I find no less wonder - or variety of expression, mutation and interpretation - in our genetic code, or the beautiful mathematical statements it discovered and the physical symmetries it keeps on finding.
 Books are more than what can be bound between a cover.

 Moreover, some books are perhaps better termed “language events” - in that they achieve a kind of singular communication which allows people who use the same language to relate with, and describe, their experience of consciousness more deeply than previously possible.
 Such singular books seem to recur throughout time, and are the [foundation of all myth](https://twitter.com/cryptowanderer/status/1126860487969447936).
-They are, in the words of Tolkien, the authors of **applicability** rather than allegory, and serve - like good fairy tales - as a door onto Other Time.
+They are penned by, in the words of Tolkien, authors of **applicability** rather than allegory, and serve - like good fairy tales - as a door onto Other Time.

 What would such a book look like today?
 How would you render Middle Earth online?

 ## Open source

 The first problem the above thoughts present is that people need to speak “[the language of revelation](https://xkcd.com/224/)” (or whatever name you prefer) in order to _really get it_, and it helps a lot if they’re in the same cultural context as the author(s).
-The Quran is beautiful, there’s no two ways about it, but some of its deeper gems are only really accessible if you can decode information natively in Arabic and understand the culture and history within which it was written.
+The Quran is beautiful, there’s no two ways about it, but some of its deeper gems are only really accessible if you can decode information natively in Arabic, and understand in some detail the culture and history within which it was written.

 However, we now have access to many more languages than were available even fifty years ago, and a lot of these languages